-The Fish Locally Collaborative is based on a give and take process where individuals and groups work together toward an intersection of common goals by sharing knowledge, learning, and building consensus.
-Leadership is not required in a collaborative process and can sometimes bring better results through full and equal participation from all collaborators.
+NAMA's role is to be a backbone support for the FLC structure, providing resources where possible, but allowing the flexiblity for the collaborative to evolve organically.
+NAMA is committed to ensuring a process where individuals and groups work together toward an intersection of common goals by sharing knowledge, learning, and building consensus.
+Top-down leadership is not required in a collaborative process and can sometimes bring better results through full and equal participation from all collaborators.

 JOIN THE FLC